Gyrfalcon

-The gyrfalcon (/ˈdʒɜrˌfɔː(l)kən/ or /ˈdʒɜrˌfælkən/), also abbreviated as gyr, is a bird of prey in the genus Falco (falcons and kestrels) and the largest species of the family Falconidae.
+The gyrfalcon (/ˈdʒɜrˌfɔː(l)kən/ or /ˈdʒɜrˌfælkən/), also abbreviated as gyr, is a bird of prey and the largest species in the falcon family, Falconidae.
 A high-latitude species, the gyrfalcon breeds on the Arctic coasts and tundra, the islands of northern North America and Siberia, where it is mainly a resident species.
 Some gyrfalcons disperse more widely after the breeding season or in winter, and individual vagrancy can take birds for long distances.
-Its plumage varies with location, with birds being coloured from all-white to dark brown.
+Its plumage varies with location, with birds being coloured from all-white to dark grey-brown.
 These colour variations are called morphs.
 Like other falcons, it shows sexual dimorphism, with the female much larger than the male.

 For centuries, the gyrfalcon has been valued as a hunting bird.
 Typical prey includes the ptarmigan and waterfowl, which it may attack in flight; and it also hunts fish and small mammals.

 Taxonomy and etymology

 The gyrfalcon was formally described by Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under its current binomial name Falco rusticolus.
 The genus name is the Late Latin term for a falcon, Falco, from falx a sickle, referencing the talons of the bird.
 The species name is from the Latin rusticolus, a countryside-dweller, from rus, "country" and colere, "to dwell".
 The bird's common name comes from French gerfaucon; in Medieval Latin, it is gyrofalco.
 The first part of the word may come from Old High German gîr (cf. modern German Geier; ultimately from Proto-Germanic *girį̄ ("greed")) for "vulture", referring to its size in comparison with other falcons; or from the Latin gȳrus for "circle" or "curved path", in turn from the Ancient Greek γῦρος, gûros, meaning "circle" – from the species' circling as it searches for prey, distinct from the hunting of other falcons in its range.
 The male gyrfalcon is called a gyrkin in falconry.